nathanbirrell/poseidon/README.md

 1. Add RVM env to Pow env `rvm env . > .powenv`
 1. Open [http://poseidon.dev](http://poseidon.dev) in your browser.
 This is your local instance of Poseidon to play with.
 If you need to restart, use powder with `powder restart`

+LiveReload:

+* If you're working on the front-end, it's convenient to use Live Reload.
+To use it, run `guard -P livereload`.

 Documentation and Support
 -------------------------